Greece Moments Greece Moments

 Souvenir shopping in Koumaradei

-In the shop “The Loom” in Koumaradei we were served particularly friendly by two ladies who offer, among other things, textiles, jam, olive wood and many other beautiful souvenirs.
+In the shop “The Loom” in Koumaradei, we were served in a particularly friendly manner by two ladies who offer, among other things, textiles, jam, olive wood and many other beautiful souvenirs.

 More Samos tips for your holiday